gaps and opportunities

 Key research findings

-Clients are motivated by visible progress, but therapists lack structured tools to track it.
+Clients are driven by visible progress, but therapists lack structured tools to track it.
 Without consistent tracking, clients struggle to see improvements, leading to a lack of motivation.

-Therapists are burdened with significant admin work including session summaries and risk assessments that can take 15–40 minutes per session, often unpaid.
-This added workload contributes to burnout.
+Therapists handle extensive admin tasks including session summaries and risk assessments that can take 15–40 minutes per session, often unpaid.
+This extra workload contributes to burnout.

 Katherine Bell